mychris/xbmc-command/README.md

       lyrics            Get the lyrics of the current song. notification      Shows a GUI notification
       scan              Scans the XBMC library
+      wake-on-lan       Turn the XBMC Mediacenter on via Wake-On-Lan

     See 'xbmc-command <command> --help' for more information on a specific command.